laurawyse/devices/README.md

 In a live environment I would also expect to need to add:
 * authentication (right now the API doesn't require any)
 * an actual database to store devices and readings
-  * using a relational database would give the ability to use contraints there to make

 Many of these things are also noted in the actual code using `TODO` comments.
 More details may be found there!